One of the most common causes of corrective action in remote assessments is the failure to redact personal information from evidence submitted.

 - Photos identifying individual

 There is a wide range of resources available online demonstrating the various ways to effectively redact information.

-The following information can be used to assist you, however, please note all link to external websites of which QCPP has no affiliation.
+The following information can be used to assist you, however, please note that all links are to external websites of which QCPP has no affiliation.